analoncur3/US-Voter-ID/README.md

     * Dataset preparation for similarity network in Iramuteq

 - _Word embedding.ipynb_
-    * Word embedding model (using the Word2vec implementation provided by the gensim package) and visualisation
+    * Word embedding model for each Party (using the Word2vec implementation provided by the gensim package)
-    * Co-occurrence network
-    * Temporal dimension: dynamic word embedding model, word embedding model per Congress
+    * visualisation of overall model and key word "identification"

 ***